-We offer several majors in the M.A., including cinema- television, digital media, and script and screenwriting.
-Students can choose a thesis, portfolio or comprehensive examination option.
+We offer several majors in the M.A., including cinema-television, digital media, and script and screenwriting.
 An M.A. student may count no more than 7 credit hours of independent study and internship toward his or her degree.

 Department of Communication Studies